 Import / Export Requirement

 Trades involving Natural Heritage (natural sites, biological and formations) are governed by a number of national, and international regulations.
 CITES is in place to protect endangered species, whereas fossils are extinct and not in need of protection, however certain countries wish to keep their heritage and therefor deem certain fossil specimens illegal for importation and exportation.
+Buyers as well as sellers are expected to take all reasonable steps to guarantee the lawfulness of what they buy and sell, to avoid contravening the 1970 UNESCO Convention.
+THE FOSSIL STORE™ experts select each item to be listed, this ensures positive verification of each specimen and its provenance, to ensure compliant and legal trade.

 International Law